tonyscottpage/site/index.markdown

 title:  "Welcome and thank you for visiting!"
 ---

-Have you noticed today it's not so simple being a leader?
-To us at PAGE CONSULTING you're a leader if simply you want to make a difference to your team, your organisation or your community.
+Have you noticed today being a leader is not so simple?
+At PAGE CONSULTING we call you a leader if you want to make a difference to your team, your organisation or your community.
 But are you a "new" leader?

-New Leaders are those who are finding better ways to enrol others in the pressing challenges.
+New Leaders are finding new ways to enrol others in the pressing challenges.
 Why?
-Because as the world is more intricately inter-woven, people are better informed, and a tad more sceptical.
-So leaders are listening more, and sharing more to enable others to step forward.
+Connected people are better informed, and a tad more sceptical.
+As a rational response to less power and greater complexity, leaders are listening and sharing differently to enable others to bring more.

 Here you will find SERVICES you can draw on to help with this, inspiration to create new and better STORIES, plus a bit about our CLIENTS, and WHO we are.